Data center: Dynamic infrastructure

-Dynamic infrastructure provides the ability to intelligently, automatically and securely move workloads within a data center anytime, anywhere, for migrations, provisioning, to enhance performance, or building co-location facilities.
-It also facilitates performing routine maintenance on either physical or virtual systems all while minimizing interruption.
-A related concept is Composable Infrastructure, which allows for the dynamic reconfiguration of the available resources to suit needs, only when needed.
+Dynamic infrastructure provides the ability to intelligently, automatically, and securely move workloads within a data center anytime, anywhere, for migrations, provisioning, to enhance performance, or build colocation centre facilities.
+It also facilitates performing routine maintenance on either physical or virtual systems, all while minimizing interruption.
+A related concept is Composable Infrastructure, which allows dynamic reconfiguration of available resources to suit needs only when needed.